Rallying Adversarial Techniques against Deep Learning for Network Security

-In the literature, many algorithms for generating adversarial examples utilizing various $C(\cdot)$, $D(\cdot)$, and/or optimization approaches have been developed.
+Many algorithms for generating adversarial examples utilizing various $C(\cdot)$, $D(\cdot)$, and optimization approaches have been developed in the literature.
 For example, one of the earliest adversarial example algorithms, Fast Gradient Sign Method (FGSM), perturbs every element of the input in the direction of its gradient by a fixed size~\cite{goodfellow2014explaining}.
-While this method produced quick results, Basic Iterative Method (BIM) can significantly decrease the perturbation which however requires a longer time to run~\cite{kurakin2016adversarial}.
-Furthermore, adversarial example generation algorithms continue grow more sophisticated as novel attack build on the foundation of existing works.
+While this method produced quick results, the Basic Iterative Method (BIM) can significantly decrease the perturbation, requiring a longer time to run~\cite{kurakin2016adversarial}.
+Furthermore, adversarial example generation algorithms continue to grow more sophisticated as novel attacks build on the foundation of existing works.
 An example of this is the elastic net method (ENM) which adds an $L_1$ regularization term and the iterative shrinkage-thresholding algorithm to Carlini and Wagner's attack~\cite{chen2018ead}.
 Moreover, adversarial examples are expanding out from image processing into alternate fields where they continue to inhibit the functionality of deep learning models~\cite{carlini2018audio, huang2017adversarial,kos2018adversarial}.
-The effort to draw researcher awareness to the subject has even lead to the generation of competitions in which contestants attempt to produce and defend neural networks from these adversarial example~\cite{brendel2018adversarial, kurakin2018adversarial}.
+The effort to draw researcher awareness to the subject has even lead to the generation of competitions in which contestants attempt to produce and defend neural networks from this adversarial example~\cite {brendel2018adversarial, kurakin2018adversarial}.